ashanowski/mobilenvi-terms-python/README.md

 Currently the documentation is only availaible through inside-code docstrings.

 ## Usage
 Clone the repository to Raspberry Pi with BME280 connected through I2C at address 0x76.
-Application works only for given API architecture, laying on the server side.
+Application works only for given API architecture, strictly depending on the server side.